 Firstly, it requires a very different (organisational) learning mindset; it’s not designing, delivering and managing stuff FOR people, but enabling and supporting people to do much more FOR THEMSELVES – in the ways that best suit them.
 And secondly, the L&D people who do get involved with this new work will need to be proficient modern professional learners themselves; because it’s much more about “do as I do, not do as I say”!

-Alternatively, my new book, Continuous Improvement, Learning & Development covers these very topics.
+My new book, Modern Workplace Learning 2019 covers these very topics.

 Latest posts by Jane Hart (see all)